The Oldest House in Santa Fe

 It is a good starting point for your visit and one of the first Santa Fe attractions to see once you arrive.
 It also has an energetic atmosphere that draws many to visit.

 Most of the year, vendors will line the plaza selling various art and jewelry locally made.
-There are numerous restaurants and cafes that encompass the Plaza and are a perfect place to take a breather from site seeing.
+There are numerous restaurants and cafes that encompass the Plaza and are a perfect place to take a break from sightseeing.

-The obelisk war memorial in the center of the Plaza
+The obelisk war memorial in the center of the Santa Fe Plaza with people sitting on a bench surrounding it.

 On each side is an inscription dedicated to the fallen heroes and hoping that prejudices would eventually dissolve.